The contrails (vapour streams) from aircraft are gradually covering

 by shielding the oceans.
 Some suggest that dimming was behind

-the droughts in sub-Saharan Africa which claimed hundreds of
+the droughts in sub-Saharan Africa which claimed hundreds of thousands

-to half the world's population.
+the world's population.